AndyNolan/NMMAPI/README.md

 Not all endpoints are included in this module yet - mostly due to the large list of variables needed for some of the functions.
 Over time I will get to these, and encourage the community to contribute, if folks wish to!

-At the bottom of this README.md is a [full list of functions](#command-legend--documentation) along with their implementation status.
+At the bottom of this README.md is a [full list of functions](#command-legend--documentation) along with their implementation status, and some simple documentation for a few commands.

 ***